-- Youth who have not reached age 18 by the first day of the youth waterfowl season may hunt waterfowl during the youth waterfowl season. - Mentors must be properly licensed for waterfowl hunting and possess hunter education certification on their person while mentoring a youth who is waterfowl hunting.
-Mentors who are not the parent or guardian of the mentee must be at least 18 years old and possess written permission from the parent or guardian of the hunter. - If the resident youth acquires a Small Game License before turning 18, the license is valid through Jan.
-31, 2024.
+- 1. Youth who have not reached age 18 by the first day of the Youth Waterfowl season may hunt waterfowl during the Youth Waterfowl season. - 2.
+Mentors must be properly licensed for waterfowl hunting and possess Hunter Education Certification on their person while mentoring a youth who is waterfowl hunting.
+Mentors who are not the parent or quardian of the mentee must be at least 18 years old and possess written permission from the parent or guardian of the hunter. - 3.
+If the resident youth acquires a Small Game License before turning 18, the license is valid through Jan.
+31 of the following year.